This post may contain affiliate links. Please read my affiliate policy for more information.

 So many variable exist that it’s imperative you make an appointment with your local Social Security office as soon as possible.
 You’ll need to ask a Social Security representative to explain all of your options to you.

-I discuss these benefits in more detail in Section 3: Social Security Benefits.
+I discuss these benefits, including important numbers you need to know, in Section 3: Social Security Benefits.

 I cover other financial resources available for widows in Section 4: Assess Your Cash Flow.